ipdb/website/FAQ.md

 Yes.
 Anyone can see the transactions made on IPDB.
 IPDB is a public instance of BigchainDB.

 ### Can IPDB talk to other blockchains?
-BigchainDB has already been integrated into other services (see our Integrations section).
+BigchainDB has already been integrated with other services (see our Integrations section).
 Other integrations are waiting to be created.
 If you have a request, or better still, if you want to help out, you can head over to the [BigchainDB developer community](https://github.com/bigchaindb/bigchaindb) at Github.

 ### Why is IPDB better than IPFS, Ethereum, Bitcoin, Dogecoin…?
 IPDB is not a replacement for decetralized computation platforms such as Ethereum, file storage from IPFS, or cryptocurrencies such as Bitcoin.
 IPDB is *complimentary* to them.
 We see IPDB as filling a gap in the decentralized stack.